-Although my board is now a few years old, in terms of performance the Hovercraft has essentially remained the same.
+Although my Jones Hovercraft is now a couple of seasons old, in terms of performance the board has essentially remained the same.
 The Jones Hovercraft has a long, rockered nose, with camber between the feet, and a stubby tail.
 Waist width is wide without being exaggerated at 26cm for the Jone Hovercracft 156cm model.
 Both internal and external edges are serrated with “Traction Tech”.
 Clips and hooks are provided by Karakoram.

 Jones’ sizing guidelines state that you can ride the board 4-8cm shorter than your normal freeride board, and their chart puts me bang on in the middle of the range for the Jones Hovercraft 156 length (at 70kg / 153 lbs.).